emilybstevens/surfs-up/README.md

 between June and December. </br>
 ![June Stats](Resources/june_statistics.png)
 ![Dec Stats](Resources/dec_statistics.png) </br>
-The likelihood of being able to sustain an ice cream business in both summer and winter months is high, given the consistency in temperatures throughout the year.
+<span style="background-color: #FFFF00">The likelihood of being able to sustain an ice cream business in both summer and winter months is high, given the consistency in
+temperatures throughout the year.</span>

 ### Additional Queries
 Between June and December, December had higher average rainfall, as well as a higher max rainfall.
 Still, the rainfall